limehome/serverless-express-typescript-sqs/README.md

 1. Modify the function in `/src/middlewares/error.middleware.ts`

 ### Change validation error response format
 1. Modify the function in `/src/middlewares/validator.middleware.ts`

-### Change Dead Letter Queue behavior
-1. Go to file `serverless.yml` into section `resources.Resources`
-2. `resources.Resources.MessagesQueue.Properties.RedrivePolicy.maxReceiveCount` represents the number of times a message that caused a retriable error should be retried
-3. `resources.Resources.DeadLetterMessagesQueue.Properties.MessageRetentionPeriod` represents the maximum time in seconds a message should be stored in the dead letter queue

 ### Define environment variables (local)
 1. Add the new environment variable to `.env` file (and also to `.env.example` as reference)